routegy/routegy-docs/app/docs/topic/patterns.md

 ---
-title: "Schemas | Topic"
+title: "Patterns | Topic"
-description: "What is a schema?"
+description: "What is a pattern?"
 sidebar: false
 ---

-# Schemas
+# Patterns

-A schema defines the constraints of how a person can interact with a [microapp](/topics/microapps) or a [action type](/topics/action-types/).
+A pattern defines the constraints of how a person can interact with a [microapp](/topics/microapps) or a [action type](/topics/action-types/).

 These constraints are defined with a [JSON Schema](https://json-schema.org/) document and validated when a [event](/topics/events) or [action](/topics/actions/) is created.

-A schema with a `null` JSON Schema document indicates that no information should be collected.
+A pattern with a `null` JSON Schema document indicates that no information should be collected.

 ### Examples